Johanna van Polanen

 Johanna inherited many Lordship, Heerlijkheden and manors in Holland, Brabant, Hainaut, Utrecht, Zeeland.
 She also inherited the western part of Krimpenerwaard, including the villages of Krimpen aan de Lek, Krimpen aan den IJssel, Lekkerkerk and Ouderkerk aan den IJssel.
 Most of these possessions had been acquired by William of Duivenvoorde.
 Through her inheritance, the House of Nassau became one of the wealthiest and most influential noble families in the Burgundian Netherlands.

-Johanna died in 1445 in Breda, where he was buried in the mausoleum constructed for her husband in the Church of Our Lady (Grote Kerk) at the Market Square.
+Johanna died in 1445 in Breda, where she was buried in the mausoleum constructed for her husband in the Church of Our Lady (Grote Kerk) at the Market Square.